Open-MBEE/exec-cameo-mdk/README.md

 ## Prerequisites

 * [Cameo Systems Modeler (CSM)](https://www.nomagic.com/products/cameo-systems-modeler) or another No Magic environment bundle that includes the [SysML plugin](https://www.nomagic.com/product-addons/magicdraw-addons/sysml-plugin)
-    * The latest Cameo MDK is tested with and supports **19.0 SP4**.
+    * The latest Cameo MDK is tested with and supports **19.0 SP3** and **19.0 SP4** (you must use a custom profile for SP4).
 Compatibility for previous versions of Cameo MDK can be found in the [compatibility matrices](https://github.com/Open-MBEE/open-mbee.github.io/wiki/Compatibilities).
 #### Versions prior to 5.x:
 * [Model Management System (MMS) 3](https://github.com/Open-MBEE/mms-alfresco)
 #### Version 5.0+